➰➰➰

 We welcome essays, prose, fiction, poetry, photo essays and artwork, alongside hybrid forms and literary work that makes use of the browser.
 We are uniquely interested in text that contains markup and scripts, and small programs written in JavaScript; examples include Strange Loops of Translation by Doug Robinson, The Extinction of Homo Sapiens or Ephemeral by Matthew Baker, and 𓄿 by Kevin Maloney.
 Do reach out if you’re unsure whether your work will work.

 We don’t just want diverse, we want divergent.
-Aside from themes of recursion and AI, we delight in the odd and clever.
+Aside from themes of recursion, AI, and the abyss, we delight in the odd and clever.
 Surprise us.

 Contact